by Brian Mahany

 When someone says “insurance fraud,” many think of the dishonest body shop trying to make a couple extra bucks by replacing damaged parts with used one or padding estimates.
 Insurance companies are no strangers to bad faith actions and class action fraud claims, either.
 Big insurance companies don’t make money by paying claims.
 Collecting premiums after an insured dies, delaying payment of claims or even refusing to pay claims or defend law suits involving their insureds are the dark side of how many insurers operate.

-Prudential’s website says there mission is to help customer “achieve financial prosperity and peace of mind.”
+Prudential’s website says their mission is to help customer “achieve financial prosperity and peace of mind.”
 The families of the deceased vets are likely to tell you something much different.

-Mahany & Ertl is a full service, boutique law firm concentrating in fraud recovery, tax resolution and white-collar criminal matters.
-Our Michigan counsel, Joe Bird, has an extensive background in insurance bad faith claims.
+Mahany Law is a full service, boutique law firm concentrating in fraud recovery, including claims against insurance companies.
 If you have been denied coverage or denied benefits, give us a call.
 In many cases we can handle your claim on a contingency fee basis meaning no charge for legal fees unless we win.
+We invite you to visit our insurance bad faith cornerstone content, How Do I Sue My Insurance Company?
 For a no obligation, no nonsense review of your claim, contact Brian Mahany today at (414) 704-6731 or at